Double, Double, Toil and Trouble: Plot

 Don and Christine arrive at the mansion to find Sophia safe and happily returned.
 Everyone keeps what happened a secret, preferring to tell them that Agatha went on a long trip to "reflect."
 Kelly and Lynn thank their new friends for helping them out: Mr. Gravedigger for his courage and bravery when standing up to "you know who," Oscar for his fabulous plans and distractions, and Mr. N for being their first companion who looked out for them on the road.
 He tells them he has also learned that money is just money and that friends are more important.
 Aunt Sophia and George fall in love all over again and redecorate the mansion, so it is a second home for the whole family.
 She also agrees to give the Farmers the money they need to save their home.

 Days later, while enjoying family time in the garden, Lynn and Kelly are cleaning up the broken mirror in the attic, and they see Aunt Agatha in one of the broken pieces.
 She asks for help, but the twins say "no chance" and walk out of the attic while holding hands and the magic wand.
 The movie ends with Aunt Agatha shouting, "I hate Halloween!"

 Release

 The movie was filmed in Vancouver, British Columbia, Canada.
 It debuted in the United States on October 30, 1993.

 Awards and nominations

-In 1994, there was an Emmy Award nomination for Outstanding Individual Achievement in Music Composition for a Miniseries or a Special (Dramatic Underscore) for composer Richard Bellis.
+In 1994, composer Richard Bellis received an Emmy Award nomination for Outstanding Individual Achievement in Music Composition for a Miniseries or a Special (Dramatic Underscore).
 In the same year, Mary-Kate and Ashley Olsen were also nominated and won the Young Artist Award for Best Youth Actress in a TV Mini-Series, Movie of the Week, or Special.